 - 7. Have team move the 50 lb weight near the load stand but do not attach. - 8.
-Center the paper target (3/4-in. radius) under the laser plumb bob and tape to the floor. - 9.
-Confirm with the captain that the laser plumb bob is centered. - 10.
-Have the team restrain the bridge at the locations identified on the lateral load test plan.
+Center the paper target (1/2-in. + 3/4-in. radius concentric circles) under the laser plumb bob and tape to the floor. - 9.
+Confirm with the captain that the laser plumb bob is centered.

+10. Have the team restrain the bridge at the locations identified on the lateral load test plan.
 They cannot hold the bridge down.